dictcp/docker-openvscode-server/README.md

-(Update: upstream gitpod/openvscode-server offer ARMv7 and ARM64 images.
-Hence no more update on this build)
+> ⚠️ No further update on this build due to upstream offering on gitpod/openvscode-server ARMv7 and ARM64 images.

 # docker-openvscode-server